CCS-ZCU/GreLa/README.md

 ---
 ## Description

-This repository serves for the creation, maintenance, and enrichment of the GreLa corpus
+This repository serves for the creation, maintenance, and enrichment of the GreLa corpus.

 GreLa is a comprehensive corpus of Greek and Latin literature from the 8 c.
 BCE to the 17. c.
 CE.
 It covers more than 11,000 works, 26,000,000 sentences and 380,000,000 tokens.
 It is formed as a merge of the following corpora:
 * [LAGT](https://zenodo.org/records/13889714): Lemmatized Ancient Greek Texts, combining all ancient Greek texts from Perseus Digital Library, First 1,000 Years of Greek, Glaux and OGA.